-Setting up a Blackbird project
+Setting Up a Blackbird Project

 Use your favorite IDE to create a .NET class library to start your project.
 Then, install our SDK using NuGet.
 You can find a link to our SDK here or search ‘Blackbird’ in the NuGet package manager.
 This guide shows you the steps in Visual Studio 2022 for Windows.
 Alternatively, you can create a Blackbird app from a template.